chrismarcok/DoleOut/README.md

 http://localhost:3000/ should open in your browser.

 DoleOut: A web application that allows groups of people to track shared expenses.

+Admins are differentiated from users in that they have the ability to rename and delete groups, delete group members, and delete chats and expenses from a group's timeline.

+These admin privileges are marked in bold throughout the document.

 _____________________

 ## REGISTRATION